albertkyou/albertkyou.github.io/code/PredictingStocks/StockMarket.md

-# Jupyter Notebook for Creating a Deep Learning Model to Predict Stocks
+# ARIMA Models to Predict Stocks

 ### 3/20/2020